-- Bloodborne Pathogens

-- Chemical Hazards and Hazard Communication

-- Communicating Effectively about Workplace Health and Safety

-- How Adults Learn Best: Sharing Health and Safety Information in the Workplace

-- Preventing Musculoskeletal Disorders: Introduction to Ergonomics
+- Bloodborne Pathogens - Chemical Hazards and Hazard Communication - Communicating Effectively about Workplace Health and Safety - How Adults Learn Best: Sharing Health and Safety Information in the Workplace - Preventing Musculoskeletal Disorders: Introduction to Ergonomics

 - Workplace Health and Safety Committees

 - Workplace Violence Prevention

 - Workplace Emergency Preparedness

-A new supplemental module on Sexual Harassment in the Workplace is planned for 2019.
-Additional topics will be considered for development as future needs are identified
+A new supplemental module on Sexual Harassment in the Workplace was developed in 2019, has been pilot-tested, and will be finalized by the end of 2019.
+Additional topics will be considered for development as future needs are identified.